Chestnut Blight

 The American chestnut (Castanea dentata) and related Allegheny and Ozark chinquapins (Castanea pumila & Castanea ozarkensis) were once important components of upland forests in eastern North America.

 American chestnut’s range extended from Maine to Mississippi, including nearly every state east of the Mississippi River, plus southern Ontario.
 Billions of trees occupied this areas constituting about 200 million acres.
 American chestnut was adapted to a broad range of environmental and climatic conditions, although it preferred well-drained, sandy, and slightly acidic soil, often on slopes and ridges.
 It grew at every elevation from sea level to higher than 5000 feet.
 In many areas, especially on Appalachian slopes, chestnut was dominant.
 In other places it grew in association with oak, hickory, basswood, tulip poplar, and beech, with an ericacious shrub understory.
-While established seedlings and stump sprouts can persist for years in low light conditions, when released by light penetrating the canopy the sapling can grow more quickly than other species.
+While established seedlings and stump sprouts can persist for years in low light conditions, when conditions are such that light penetrates the canopy, the sapling can grow more quickly than other species.
 Consequently, its abundance was probably increased by human clearing and burning.

 In the late 19th century prior to the introduction of chestnut blight, the range of American chestnut was already contracting in the south, apparently as a result of Phytophthora root rot/ink disease (caused by Phytophthora cinnamomi).
 This pathogen was introduced to the southern United States probably before 1824.
 Additionally, the Asiatic oak weevil and chestnut gall wasp negatively affect surviving American chestnuts.